Hacking for Health

 Cystic fibrosis is an inherited disease characterized by the build-up of thick, sticky mucus that can damage many of the body’s organs.
 The disorder’s most common signs and symptoms include progressive damage to the respiratory system and chronic digestive system problems.

 Patients with cystic fibrosis need to do rigorous airway clearance exercises to keep their lungs clear of mucus and to prevent infections.
 These exercises can be hard to master, especially with young children.
 Using components such as Raspberry Pi, Spark Core, IR detectors, flow meters, cardboard forms, and software; 3 game applications were developed to simplify breathing exercises in addition to making them fun and engaging.

 The idea of a smart pillbox was one that was approached in a number of different ways.
 The first, SmartBox, was developed to reduce the number of patient errors when following a prescribed medication.
-A strict medication schedule is critical in treatment of certain diseases such as Alzheimer’s.
+A strict medication schedule is critical in the treatment of certain diseases such as Alzheimer’s.
 The smart box notifies a patient when a pill should be consumed and any schedule deviations are sent to caregivers.